Last updated on December 17th, 2025.

 Store, Make Ahead, and Freeze

-Sweet yeasted dough filled with poppy seeds or walnut filling.
+A traditional Hungarian sweet yeasted dough filled with poppy seeds or walnut filling, and rolled into a spiral pastry.

 Ingredients